ISG-UAH/sacred-templates/README.md

 ## Repository files

 *scikit-sacred.py*: Scikit-learn with Sacred and MongoDB observer example.
+This is the most complete example, with some Sacred features not included in the others.

 *keras-sacred.py*: Keras with Sacred and MongoDB observer example.